jsdom/webidl2js/README.md

 This extended attribute can be applied to interfaces to cause them to generate a factory that generates wrapper classes, instead of generating a single wrapper class.

 It is currently used by [jsdom](https://github.com/tmpvar/jsdom) for classes which need to specialize their behavior per `Window` object; by default [jsdom shares classes across all `Window`s](https://github.com/tmpvar/jsdom#shared-constructors-and-prototypes), but with `[WebIDL2JSFactory]`, an exception can be made for certain classes that need it.

+### `[WebIDL2JSValueAsUnsupported=value]`

+This extended attribute can be applied to named or indexed getters or setters.
+It says that whether the interface supports a given property name/index can be automatically derived by looking at the return value of its indexed getter/setter: whenever `value` is returned, the name/index is unsupported.
+Typically, `value` is either `undefined` or `null`.

+In practice, this means that the implementation class only needs to implement a single method (the named/indexed getter method), and doesn't need to implement the `[idlUtils.supportsPropertyName]()` or `[idlUtils.supportsPropertyIndex]()` method separately.